 Extensions for voicemail boxes, cell phones, groups, and ACD queues

 In order to send calls directly to a user's voicemail box, that voicemail box must have a direct dial extension.
 To add an extension to a voicemail box, log into the OnSIP Admin Portal and choose the "Resources" tab.
-Then, choose the "Voicemail Boxes" filter (little white box) at the top of the list to see all the voicemail boxes on the system.
+Then, choose "Voice Mailbox" from the 'Type' dropdown to see all the voicemail boxes on the system.
 Give each voicemail box its own extension.

 You can do the same for cell phones.
 Create a new Resource of type "External Phone Number."
-Enter the external phone number, be it a cell phone, home phone or other frequently dialed external phone numbers.
+Enter the external phone number, be it a cell phone, home phone, or other frequently dialed external number.
 Save the number.
 Once it shows up in the list below, click on the number and assign it an extension.

 For example, if the extension for the user is 7001, you can create an extension for their voicemail box that is 7701.
 Do the same for all extensions.
 Then, if you know someone's extension, just by changing the third digit to a '7' you then know the direct transfer extension for their voicemail box.

 You can also do this for cell phones.
-They could maybe be the '9' extension.
-Then, when finished you could have user Sue Smith be extension 7001 for her phone, 7701 for direct transfer to voicemail and 7901 to send calls to her cell phone.
+They could be the '9' extension.
+Then, when finished, you could have user Sue Smith be extension 7001 for her phone, 7701 for direct transfer to her voicemail, and 7901 to send calls to her cell phone.

 Updated July 2015